 Top San Diego Golf Courses and Resorts

-I've already mentioned San Diego's perfect weather, but it does no harm to explain why it's so perfect.
+We've already mentioned San Diego's perfect weather, but it does no harm to explain why it's so perfect.
 The average mean temperature for the greater San Diego area is a balmy 72 degrees; the sun shines all the year round, averaging some 300 days of sunshine throughout the year.
 Yes, it does rain, now and again, but it never seems to last for more than a few minutes, or so.
-Then, of course, there's that ever-present ocean breeze that is more than a little responsible for the temperate climate, and for some really horrendous golf scores I've managed to post.
-Poor golf scores or not, San Diego is one of my favorite spots to visit, outside of Tucson and the Caribbean, of course.
+Then, of course, there's that ever-present ocean breeze that is more than a little responsible for the temperate climate, and for some really horrendous golf scores we've managed to post.
+Poor golf scores or not, San Diego is one of our favorite spots to visit, outside of Tucson and the Caribbean, of course.

-Beyond the golf (did I really say that?), there's so much to see and do in San Diego; it really is a family vacation spot.
+Beyond the golf (did we really say that?), there's so much to see and do in San Diego; it really is a family vacation spot.
 Consider that San Diego County boasts of more than 70 miles of oceanfront and beaches, the terrific shopping opportunities (sorry guys), and a whole world of delightful opportunities for the kids to enjoy themselves.
-For you corporate types: well, all of my golfing visits were made during corporate outings; some I won through performance at work; others were the result of planning and strategy meetings; all included golf, and all were located at one or another of San Diego's grand resorts.
+For you corporate types: well, all of my golfing visits were made during corporate outings; some we won through performance at work; others were the result of planning and strategy meetings; all included golf, and all were located at one or another of San Diego's grand resorts.

 So, what can you expect for your visit to San Diego?
 After all, we can't spend every hour of every day on the golf course, and we?
 No, of course not.
 We have to eat, and we have to enjoy all the sights and sounds that San Diego and its surrounds have to offer.
 How about a visit to the home of golf club manufacturing in Titanium Valley, or perhaps a visit to Death Valley (for some amazing photo opportunities)?
 How about a concert in Balboa Park?
-You could try a Segway Tour of La Joya (I never did get the hang of those crazy two-wheeled contraptions).
-And, talking of guided tours, you might want to investigate the possibilities available at Another Side of San Diego Tours, a tour operator offering a couple of dozen ideas for sightseeing and adventuring out and about San Diego (No, I have never been on one of their outings, but I've heard good things from people who have); iit might be worth looking into.
+You could try a Segway Tour of La Joya (we never did get the hang of those crazy two-wheeled contraptions).
+And, talking of guided tours, you might want to investigate the possibilities available at Another Side of San Diego Tours, a tour operator offering a couple of dozen ideas for sightseeing and adventuring out and about San Diego (No, we have never been on one of their outings, but I've heard good things from people who have); it might be worth looking into.

 San Deago Golf Courses and Resorts